nmharmon8/StockMarketGAN/README.md

     def __init__(self, num_features, num_historical_days, generator_input_size):
 ```

+Now we can begien defining the network architecture.

 **Results**
 The confusion matrix shows the results of the model's classification.
 The perfect confusion matrix would only have predictions on the main diagonal.
 Each number off the main diagonal is a misclassification.